TCCON/tccon-qc-plots/docs/source/pages/configuration.rst

 * ``annotation_font_size`` (default = ``6``): the font size for the site/GEOS altitude annotation.

 The other optional keys are the same as for :ref:`_PT_RollingDeltaTimeseries`.
+Note that when using the violin auxiliary plot for this, the ``violin_plot_pad`` keyword is given a default value of 1.0 instead of 0.5 and the violin plot y-ticks are turned off by default.
+Both of these changes are to allow space for the estimated pressure difference.

 .. _AuxPlots: